midusi/transformational_measures_tf/README.md

 **Returns**

-Returns a "vertical" iterator where each item in this iterator is a tuple (height,horizontal_iterator) where horizontal_iterator is an "horizontal" iterator in which each item is a tuple (width,blocks) where blocks width is the width of the block and the height of the block is the height returned previously.
+Returns a "vertical" iterator where each item in this iterator is a tuple (height,blocks_iterator) where blocks_iterator is an "horizontal" iterator in which each item is a tuple (width,block_activations) where block_activations is an object that indexes a three dimensional list through a tuple (i,j,l) where i represents the row and j represents the column corresponding to the block and l represents the l-layer of a model.
+The values in the list are the activations values in the layer l for the input located in the row i and the column j, and width is the width of the block and the height of the block is the height returned previously.

+***Remark***

+When we say "vertical" iterator, we refer to the movement of the iterator in the block, the same happens with we say "horizontal" iterator.

+#### Method: get_model

+Returns the model in the iterator.